KTH-Library/docs-kth-rdm/docs/en/deposit/describe_records.md

 2. **Reduced precision for year** – `2025` refers to the calendar year 2025.
 3. **Time interval** – `2025-01-01/2025-09-23` refers to the time interval beginning on January 1, 2025, and ending on September 23, 2025.
 4. **Time interval imprecise** – `1939/1945` refers to the time interval beginning sometime in 1939 and ending sometime in 1945.

+## Creators

+The **creators** field is a required field.
+Creators are the persons or organisations that have created the resource being uploaded (e.g., the authors in the case of papers).
+Creators are listed in the academic citation.

+A creator can be either a:

+- **Person**
+- **Organisation**

+See also [contributors](#contributors) for how to add persons or organisations that should not appear in the academic citation.

+## Add a creator

+1. Click **Add creator** to add one or more new creators.
+2. Choose between **Person** or **Organisation** as the name type.
+   - **Person names** are split into family/given name fields and can be auto-completed.
+   - **Organisation names** consist of a single name field and cannot be auto-completed.
+3. Search for an already known person to speed up entry.
+The search is powered by the ORCID dataset.
+4. Enter the **family name** and **given names**.
+The split is important for the automatic generation of citation strings.
+5. Enter **name identifiers** for the person/organisation, such as ORCIDs, ISNIs, GNDs, or RORs.
+These will be automatically normalized by the form.
+6. Enter one or more **affiliations** for the creator.
+The field is auto-completed from the ROR database.
+   - Prefer selecting an auto-completed option as it uniquely identifies the organisation.
+   - If your organisation is not listed, you may enter the name manually.
+7. Optionally, select a **role** for the creator (e.g., "Editor").
+8. Click **Save and add another** to add more creators, or click **Save** to return to the main form.

+## Edit a creator

+1. Click the **Edit** button next to a creator to update their information.

+## Remove a creator

+1. Click the **Remove** button next to a creator to delete them from the list.

+## Reorder creators

+1. Click and hold the **drag-and-drop icon**.
+2. Drag the creator into the desired order in the list.